dadoonet/fscrawler/docs/source/admin/fs/rest.rst

      }
    }

-If you started FSCrawler in debug mode with ``--debug`` or if you pass ``debug=true`` query parameter, then the response will be much more
+If you started FSCrawler in debug mode or if you pass ``debug=true`` query parameter, then the response will be much more
 complete: